-Application for a permit to operate a Research Facility
+Application for a permit to operate a Consumption Facility

-Section 19(5) of the Chemical Weapons (Prohibition) Act allows for an application to be made to operate a research facility, provided that the total quantity of Schedule 1 chemicals to be produced during the calendar year is less than 10 kilograms, and that all Schedule 1 chemicals produced will be used for research, medical or pharmaceutical purposes only.
+Section 19(6) of the Chemical Weapons (Prohibition) Act allows for an application to be made to operate a consumption facility whereby Schedule 1 chemicals, in quantities greater than 100 grams, can be acquired, retained, use at, or transferred from the facility, provided no production of Schedule 1 chemicals takes place during the calendar year.

-Application to renew a research facility permit for a calendar year must be made before 15 October in the preceding year.
+Application to renew a consumption facility permit for a calendar year must be made before 14 October in the preceding year.
 To apply for a permit or renewal of a permit, use the form referred to in this guide.